Meaning of CMS, review, and recommendation of different CMS.

 Popular Content Management System

-There are tons of content management system.
-We have listed top four content management systems.
+There are tons of content management systems.
+We have listed the top four content management systems.

 WordPress is the content management system with more than 50% market share.
 It has a decent learning curve.
 Its flexibility makes it popular among website builders.